prometheus/proposals/proposals/2024-01-29_native_histograms_text_format.md

 ## Non-Goals

 * Requiring backwards compatability (OpenMetrics 2.0 would be ok), and especially forwards compatability (not required in the OpenMetrics spec).
+* Support for custom buckets as part of the native histogram structure.
+If needed by a consumer, custom buckets will need to be parsed from classic buckets.
+* Changing created timestamp semantics.
+Created timestamps will continue to be exposed as an additional series as with OpenMetrics 1.0.

 ## How